opentransact/opentransact/opentransact.md

 This would allow them to create their own internal market.

-If we let the URL do the describing, there are tons of different possibilities.
-We can keep the core API very simple, while allowing pretty open support for all manners of asset types.
+If we let the URL do the describing, there are many different possibilities.
+This allows support for all manners of asset types.

 All the above examples are fungible assets.
 In general it is best practice that one item of value for one asset is fungible for one another.